franjojosip/BirthdaysApp/README.md

 - NavigationComponent
 - Apollo for graphQL (Apollo + ApolloRxSupport)
 - JUnit for basic test
+- DataBinding (Bind data to view, memory leaks are handled in Fragment OnDestroyView lifecycle method)

 ## Build variants
 This project contains "debug" and "release" with the same API url